 The struggle came when Peterson tried to convince the fast-food chain to officially add it to their menu.
 McDonald’s was very hesitant because it completely changed the genre of products the chain was famous for.
 Eventually, Peterson got Ray Kroc, the owner of McDonald’s, to come out to his franchise to try the Egg McMuffin.

 “He didn’t want me to reject it out of hand, which I might have done, because it was a crazy idea—a breakfast sandwich,” Kroc said in his autobiography, Grinding it Out: The Making of McDonald’s.
 “It consisted of an egg that had been formed in a Teflon circle, with the yolk broken, and was dressed with a slice of cheese and a slice of grilled Canadian bacon.
 This was served open-faced on a toasted and buttered English muffin.
 I boggled a bit at the presentation.
 But then I tasted it, and I was sold.
 Wow!”

 It took three years to get the Egg McMuffin officially on McDonald’s menu’s nationwide, but by late 1973, all of America was gobbling it up.
+Then, by 1981 breakfast accounted for 18% of McDonald’s total sales.
 The success of the sandwich led to the expansion of their breakfast menu and eventually all-day breakfast.
 Next, read about these things McDonald’s employees won’t tell you.